-An official website of the United States government
+An official website of the United States government.

 How does VA Video Connect work?

 When your VA care team schedules an appointment using VA Video Connect, you will receive an email with a link to join a virtual medical room.
 The email will include resources to help you get ready to use VA Video Connect.
-At the time of your appointment, just click on the link, enter your name, and begin the session with your doctor or other provider.
+At the time of your appointment, click on the link, enter your name, and begin the session with your doctor or other providers.
 You can include family members or other caregivers, who can join the VA Video Connect session from anywhere.

 Why should you use VA Video Connect?

 "The response from patients has been incredible," says Dr. Margaret Carrico, a VA primary care provider.
 "Overall, they are delighted.
 Because wherever they are, they don't have to come in here to see me.
-Their daughter doesn't have to get off of work, or they don't have to drive in traffic."
+Their daughter doesn't have to get off work, or they don't have to drive in traffic."

 What do I need to get started?

-Talk to your doctor, therapist or other provider about whether VA Video Connect is a good option for your next medical visit.
+Talk to your doctor, therapist, or other provider about whether VA Video Connect is a good option for your next medical visit.
 VA Video Connect works on any device that has an internet connection, a web camera, a microphone, and speakers.

 Who do I call if I need help?

-If you need technical assistance with VA Video Connect, please contact the National Telehealth Technology Help Desk at 1-866-651-3180 or 703-234-4483, Monday through Saturday from 7 a.m. to 11 p.m.
-Eastern time.
+If you need technical assistance with VA Video Connect, please contact the Office of Connected Care Help Desk at (866) 651-3180.
+The help desk is available to help you 24/7.